 - 1. Report submission: observation of children belonging to any three stages of development and describing applications of development in teaching-learning contexts - 2.
-Prepare a leaflet for parents on better emotional management of children - 3.
-Compilation of 5 CBM tools from web search in any one school subject
+Preparation of Self study report on individual differences among learners - 3.
+Prepare a leaflet for parents on better emotional management of children - 4.
+Compilation of 5 CBM tools from web search in any one school subject - 5.
+Team presentation of case study on assessment outcome used for pedagogic decisions - 6.
+Report on community participation in school assessment or study recent ASAR report to understand school independent assessment